LStepanek/eRum_2020_image_processing_and_computer_vision_with_R/README.md

-# [eRum 2020] image processing and computer vision with R
+# [eRum 2020] Image processing and computer vision with R

+This is a repository for purposes of a workshop _Image processing and computer vision with R_ at [eRum 2020](https://2020.erum.io/).